Blosc/blogsite/posts/blosc2-pytables-perf.rst

   :width: 70%
   :align: center

-Finally, here we can see a plot comparing the mean times of Blosc and Blosc2 to read a small slice.
+Above we can see a plot comparing the mean times of Blosc and Blosc2 to read a small slice.
 In this case, since chunkshapes are equal and big, optimized Blosc2 is much faster than the others because it only decompresses the internal blocks instead of the whole chunks.
 However, Blosc and the Blosc2 filter, need to decompress the whole chunk.

 Final remarks